Dowell-Lab/DBNascent-build/README.md

 |`bidirflowMetadata`|`bidirflowRuns`|
 |`sampleBidirflow`|`bidirflowLink`|

--A few fields have changed names.
+- A few fields have changed names.
 The primary key identifiers for all tables are now simply `id` instead of naming which id it is, whereas tables that link to that id have the field as `<linkedTable>_id` (see fields and linkages in schema).
 This helps with django's navigation of the database.
 Other new field names are as follows:

 |Old field|New field|
 |---------|---------|